Generic selectors

-Under the direction of Artistic Director Bongani Tembe, the Winter Symphony Season of the Johannesburg Philharmonic Orchestra continues to be immensely popular.
-The orchestra is back to warm up the autumn evenings with an elegant series of popular and rarely-heard compositions from 5 to 26 June 2025.
+Under the direction of Artistic Director Bongani Tembe, the Winter Symphony Season of the Johannesburg Philharmonic Orchestra continues to be an immensely popular live music encounter in the city.
+The orchestra is back to warm up the autumn evenings with an elegant series of popular and rarely-heard compositions from 4 to 25 June 2026.
 And true to form, world-renowned soloists and conductors will touch down at Joburg and bring top-notch interpretations to the Linder Auditorium.

 Week 1